danielabar/meblog/src/markdown/rails-kafka-consumer.md

 ## Error Monitoring

 It's also useful to capture the error messages and stack traces in your error tracking/monitoring tool of choice (Sentry, Rollback, etc.).
-Karafka provides a [monitoring API](https://karafka.io/docs/Monitoring-and-logging/) that allows you to subscribe to instrumentation events such as errors occurring, and deal with them as you wish.
-Add this block to the `karafka.rb` file in the project root, between the configuration block and the routes:
+Karafka provides a [monitoring API](https://karafka.io/docs/Monitoring-and-logging/) that allows you to subscribe to instrumentation events, and deal with them as you wish.

+Add this block to the `karafka.rb` file in the project root, between the configuration block and the routes to extract the error object and stack trace from the `event` and log them.
+Additionally here is where you would log to whatever error monitoring service you use:

 ```ruby
 # frozen_string_literal: true